AFC Telford United

 Leave the M6 at Junction 10 and take the M54 towards Telford.
 Leave the M54 at Junction 6 and turn right at the roundabout above the slip road (SP A5223 Telford West/Whitchurch/Hospital).
 Go past Tescos on your left and then over two roundabouts.
 At the third roundabout, where there are Ford and Kia Garages on one corner, turn left.
 The entrance to the Club car park is a short way down this road on your right.
 It costs £3 per car, whilst disabled badge holders are admitted free.

 Wellington (Shropshire) Railway Station is situated just under one mile from the New Bucks Head Stadium.
 It is served by trains from Birmingham New Street.
-It is around a 25 minute walk to the New Bucks Head or you can catch a number 44 and 55 bus, from the nearby Wellington Bus Station.
+It is around a 25 minute walk to the New Bucks Head or you can catch a number 4 or 7 bus, from the adjacent Wellington Bus Station.

 At the top of the station approach turn left and then at the subway in front of you branch left along New Street.
 Cross over the road at the traffic lights and go up the road in front of you, which is the High Street.
 When you reach the mini roundabout bear left still going along High Street, which becomes Mill Bank.
 Continue along this road till you reach the Swan Hotel then turn left.
 The ground is down the road on the left next to The Telford Whitehouse Hotel.
 Thanks to Scot Rowland a visiting Tamworth supporter for supplying the directions.